Senile purpura is benign, easy bruising that affects older adults. It’s sometimes called actinic purpura.

 Protecting your limbs by wearing shin guards can also help prevent minor trauma that causes bruising.

-One 2015 study also found that applying an epidermal growth factor directly to the skin twice per day thickened the skin and decreased the number of purpuric lesions the people in the study experienced.
+One also found that applying an epidermal growth factor directly to the skin twice per day thickened the skin and decreased the number of purpuric lesions the people in the study experienced.

 Senile purpura is not dangerous and is completely benign, but unless changes are made, the condition is likely to be recurring.
 Wearing sunblock can help protect your skin from further sun damage.